 The only place you should avoid placing it is a spot where direct sunlight is coming through the south facing window.

 Monstera Adansonii has very thin foliage that’s sensitive to direct sun rays.
-If they are exposed to them for longer periods of time, they will get brown spots on the leaves.
-It’s OK if you have light curtains that protect the plant’s foliage from burning but still let light penetrate the room.
-But otherwise, keep it a few feet away from the window.
+If it’s exposed to them for longer periods of time, it will get brown spots on the leaves.
+It’s OK if you have light white curtains that protect the plant’s foliage from burning but that still let light penetrate the room.
+Otherwise, keep it a few feet away from the window.